mmistakes/so-simple-theme/events/stancon2018Helsinki/stancon-registration.md

 ## General

-Registration is made through an online registration system.
-Please [click here to register](https://ilmo.contio.fi/tavicon/main.aspx?id=165).
+Registration is made through an online registration system, which will open at latest 19th January. <!-- Please [click here to register](https://ilmo.contio.fi/tavicon/main.aspx?id=165). -->

 If you have any questions concerning the registration form or procedure, please contact Tavicon Congress Bureau at stancon.helsinki2018@tavicon.fi or tel +358 3 233 0400.